FdSc Business and Enterprise

 The Royal Agricultural University is an endorsing institution under the Home Office’s Start-up visa route.
 The Start-up visa is for graduates who demonstrate high entrepreneurial potential and wish to start a business in the UK for the first time.

 The Start-up visa is administered by the University’s Enterprise and Entrepreneurship Programme and facilitated by School of Business and Entrepreneurship.
 To be endorsed for the Start-up visa by The RAU, you must be an RAU student or graduate, and have taken part in the University’s Enterprise and Entrepreneurship Programme.
 Contact email@example.com for further information.

 Alternative entry routes are available for a range of other qualifications.
 Prior experience is also considered, subject to approval by the programme manager and admissions staff.

 Read more general information about our entry requirements.

 For any further help, please contact our admissions team:

-The foundation business course will be assessed through research projects, examinations, case studies, business plans, portfolio, presentations, and practical skills.
+You will be assessed through a wide range of techniques including research projects, case studies, business plans, portfolios, presentations and practical skills.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.